mprady05/cs180/README.md

 -   If the commentId is null or empty, throw a new SMPException with the message "Could not add comment."

-### public void deleteComment(String commentId, String requesterUsername) throws SMPException
+### public synchronized void deleteComment(String commentId, String requesterUsername) throws SMPException

 -   Check that the User who created the comment is the same as the User who is deleting the comment or is the User who created the post